robinbryce/rkvst-public-notary-example/README.md

 This demo show cases an up coming feature on the RKVST platform which enables off line and independently verifiable "proof of posting" for records stored in the RKVST.
 This is part of our commitment to solving problems with software supply chain integrity.
 We recently showcased this at an [IETF hackathon](https://www.rkvst.com/press_releases/rkvst-showcases-supply-chain-integrity-transparency-and-trust-implementation-at-ietf-116-hackathon/)

 These receipts are verifiable using standard ethereum tools or, if you prefer the convenience, our [open source tool](https://github.com/rkvst/rkvst-receipt-scitt)

 But once you have a receipt where do you put it ?
 In this demo we put it in IPFS

-But once you have a receipt where do you put it ?
-In this demo we put it in IPFS